Faculty Profile

 -

-Ph.D.
-Hawkesbury Institute for Environment (HIE), Western Sydney University, Sydney
+2023: Ph.D. specialized on Urban Ecology, Hawkesbury Institute for Environment (HIE), Western Sydney University, NSW, Australia

 -